 When the operating system disk has no MCSIO cache enabled, the VSImax User score was 61 on a 128 GB HDD, 74 on a 64 GB SSD disk and 75 on a 128 GB SSD disk.
 Enabling the MCSIO cache on a standard HDD disk actually provided better performance than an SSD, with a 4 GB cache enabled on the 64 GB HDD the score increased to 76 and with a 2 GB cache the score increased slightly more to 77.
 The loss of the additional user between the 4 GB and 2 GB cache sizes is attributed to the additional RAM being used for the cache and not available for user workload.

 While MCSIO contributes to a lower cost per user per hour, that number is not significant on its own.
-The real impact of MCSIO can be ascertained when looking at the end user experience.
-The graph below shows the average response time drop when using MCSIO.
+The real impact of MCSIO can be found out when looking at the end user experience.

 How does Windows 10 Multisession scalability compare to Windows Server OS?